 - What is your ambition?
 For how long do you plan to work or study in the shelter sector?
 Do you consider it a once in a lifetime experience or do you plan to develop yourself in this field?

-- Is it only for an internship or for a graduation?
+- Is it only for a short internship or for a graduation?
 Could you combine the two and spend more time, deepen your work and make your contribution more valuable?

 - What would you be able to contribute?
 What skills do you have?
 Can you picture a possible added valued?
 Or do you have supervisors that can ensure the added value of your work?
 How will you make sure that the effort that an organization will invest in you pays off?
 Do you need a lot of introduction before you can contribute to deliverables?